jojojolin/FaceDetectionJava/README.md

 # FaceDetectionJava

-This repository contains source code of the Java program that can run on any OS that has a JVM.
+This repository contains source code of a Computer vision program in Java that can run on any OS that has a JVM.

 ## How it works
 This program consists of 4 parts: